backdrop-ops/backdrop-docker/README.md

+# What is this README file?
+The intent of this README file is to explain how Docker can be used to enable regular people to evaluate Backdrop .

 # What is Backdrop?

 _**TL;DR:  Backdrop is an exciting and promising way forward for organizations seeking a means of leaving legacy Drupal behind in a way that preserves their Drupal-related investments of time, energy, people and money.**_